monarch-initiative/dipper/README.md

 ## Identifiers
 Our identifier documentation as referenced in our recent paper on identifiers(doi:10.1371/journal.pbio.2001414)[https://doi.org/10.1371/journal.pbio.2001414]

-For instance, Monarch has in-house redirection rules like https://monarchinitiative.org/OMIM:154700.
+For instance, Monarch has type-agnostic in-house redirection rules like `https://monarchinitiative.org/<curie>` where the curie is in prefixed notation like `OMIM:154700`.

-The external identifiers that we reference are listed here https://github.com/monarch-initiative/dipper/blob/master/dipper/curie_map.yaml
+The kinds of external identifiers that we reference are listed here https://github.com/monarch-initiative/dipper/blob/master/dipper/curie_map.yaml

+For more information on our identifiers, see [here](https://docs.google.com/document/d/1jJHM0c358T5h2W2qLbpm9fGNcOsTSfhMPmmXQhI8n9Q/edit).

 ## About this project